NYPL/staff-picks/readme.md

 ## Changelog

+### v2.1.9
+> Updated the Header Component to v1.5.3.
+The update is to remove console loggings for patron token expiration.

+> Updated the Header Component to v1.5.2.
+The update is to turn off the feature flag of OAuth Login and set it as default.

 ### v2.1.8
 > Updated the Header Component to v1.5.1.
 The update includes HTTPS fix and the JavaScript fallback for the log in button on the Header Component.